Characterization of distinguished matrices of isolated hypersurface singularities through their spectral numbers: Tubular elliptic root systems and their Coxeter elements

-\begin{remarks} (i) This Definition using a Dynkin diagram is somewhat analogous to the definition of a Coxeter element in a homogeneous root lattice via a root basis.
-Though Theorem \ref{t4.9} below offers a more conceptual characterization of the Coxeter elements in a tubular root system.
+\begin{remarks} (i) This Definition using a Dynkin diagram is somewhat analogous to the definition of a Coxeter element in a simply laced root lattice via a root basis.
+Though Theorem \ref{t4.9} below offers a more conceptual characterization of the Coxeter elements in a tubular elliptic root system.

 (ii) In fact, the definition in \cite[(9.7) Definition]{SaK85} allows an almost arbitrary ordering of the reflections $s_{\delta_1},...,s_{\delta_n}$ in a product giving a Coxeter element.
 It only demands that $s_{\delta_{n-1}}$ is immediately followed by $s_{\delta_n}$.
 Definition \ref{t4.7} is taken from \cite[Definition 2.4 (f)]{BaWY18}.